-- Identify, evaluate and prioritise significant energy and water improvement projects that could be implemented over the next 2-3 years (includes energy savings estimate and budget cost);
+- Identify, evaluate and prioritise significant energy and water improvements that could be implemented over the next 2-3 years (includes energy savings estimate and budget costs)

 EECO2 delivered a full site energy and water focussed assessment – a proven process that guides the site team to identify and prioritise significant energy, carbon and water projects that have been discussed in detail and are viable for implementation.

 This assessment was supported by detailed data analysis undertaken by EECO2 off site prior to the workshop.
 The off-site analysis involved creating a bespoke site energy and water model which was then verified during the site visit.
 This enabled the EECO2 team to rapidly identify and quantify realistic energy and water reduction opportunities on a whole site basis, to a tolerance of +/-30% cost and savings.

 The data analysis, supplemented by on-site observations, showed that HVAC (air movement, heating, cooling & dehumidifying) was the largest user in terms of energy consumption at 55% of site energy consumption and cost.
 The main areas of opportunity identified were: